taqpol/email-blast/README.md

 This script will search an inbox for a user-defined string, and send an email to any email address that sent an email including that string.
 Uses include notifying a large amount of users of a secret event...and not much else.

 <b>Requirements:</b><br>
 -Python 3.x.x.
-All imports should be included in the base installation.
+All imports should be included in the base installation.<br>
 -An internet connection

 <b>Outstanding Issues:</b><br>